Samdal/nisse/README.md

 ### API

 The C library exposes the AST directly, to write to a file you must generate one yourself.
-There are macros and functions to make this step easier
+There are macros and functions to make this step easier.

 A parsed file returns a generated AST.
 There are functions that help you verify formats and for getting tagged arrays/variables.